PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

     :doc:`/user_guides/organisms_taxon/features`.

 Predicted Count:
-    The number of features implementing the role as predicted by the quality tools.
+    The number of features implementing the role, as predicted by the quality tools.

 Annotated Count:
-    The actual number of features annotated as implementing the roles.
+    The actual number of features annotated as implementing the given role.

 Feature Link:
     A link for viewing the features implementing the role.
-If there are none, no link will be present.
+If there are no such features, no link will be present.
 If there is a single feature implementing the role, the link will go to that feature's :doc:`/user_guides/organisms_gene/overview`.
 If there are multiple feature's implementing the role, the link will go to a :doc:`/user_guides/organisms_taxon/features` listing all the features.